-(H)

-âmeasuresâ includes any legal, administrative, legislative, judicial or policy decision that is taken by the host state, directly relating to and affecting an investment in the territory of the host state, but does not include measures in draft form;
+(H) "measures" includes any legal, administrative, legislative, judicial or policy decision that is taken by the host state, directly relating to and affecting an investment in the territory of the host state, but does not include measures in draft form;

-âhome stateâ means the state declared by the investor and accepted by the host state as such in accor- dance with the following rules:
+(I) "home state" means the state declared by the investor and accepted by the host state as such in accordance with the following rules:

+i) A foreign investor shall promptly choose its home state based on its principal place of business or a major centre of effective and sustained links with the home state economy and from where effective control over the investment is exercised (3), and shall notify the host state of its home state.

+(3) Shell corporations, off-shore tax haven registrations and incorporations, and other forms of incorporation or location shall not be determinative of the formal place of location of home state.
+Effective control of the investment is the central issue here, commensurate with the capacity of home state liability to be effectively pursued if appropriate, in accordance with Article 17.

-- i) A foreign investor shall promptly choose its home state based on its principal place of business or a major centre of effective and sustained links with the home state economy and from where effective control over the investment is exercised,? and shall notify the host state of its home state. - ii) Where an investor changes in relation to an investment, it shall so notify the host state and iden- tify the home state of the new investor, based on its principal place of business or a major centre of actual operations closely related to the investment. - iii) Subject to prior notification and consultation with the investor at the time notice is received, a Party may, within 90 days of such notice, deny the benefits of this Agreement to an investor of another Party that does not meet the requirements of Paragraphs A or B, or if investors of a non-Party own or control the enterprise and has no substantial business activities in the territory of the Party under whose law it is constituted or organized. - iv.
-For greater certainty, an investor may not declare its home state to be a Party where it is an enterprise of such Party but where it has no substantial business activities in the territory of that Party and per- sons of a non-Party, or of the putative host state own or control the enterprise. - v.
-Where an investor has its corporate headquarters or its principal place of business in a State Party to this Agreement, that state shall be deemed to be the home state for purposes of this Agreement where the preceding paragraphs have not led to another accepted choice.4 âhost stateâ is the state where the investment is located.
+ii) Where an investor changes in relation to an investment, it shall so notify the host state and identify the home state of the new investor, based on its principal place of business or a major centre of actual operations closely related to the investment.

+iii) Subject to prior notification and consultation with the investor at the time notice is received, a Party may, within 90 days of such notice, deny the benefits of this Agreement to an investor of another Party that does not meet the requirements of Paragraphs A or B, or if investors of a non-Party own or control the enterprise and has no substantial business activities in the territory of the Party under whose law it is constituted or organized.

+iv) For greater certainty, an investor may not declare its home state to be a Party where it is an enterprise of such Party but where it has no substantial business activities in the territory of that Party and per- sons of a non-Party, or of the putative host state own or control the enterprise.

+v) Where an investor has its corporate headquarters or its principal place of business in a State Party to this Agreement, that state shall be deemed to be the home state for purposes of this Agreement where the preceding paragraphs have not led to another accepted choice (4).

+(4) Footnote 3 applies here, mutatis, mutandis.